microsoft/thrifty/README.md

 #### Using Generated Code

-Given the example above, the code to invoke `WebService.get()` might be:
+Given the example above, the code to invoke `Google.search()` might be:

 ```java